karanvs/ExVidPlayer/README.md

   <uses-permission android:name="android.permission.WRITE_SETTINGS" />
 ```
 Settings permission will used for brightness controls, If you are using only ExVidPlayer, then you may skip it.
+This will work pre Marshmallow, however for Marshmallow and above, you will have to explicity demand permission at runtime.
+Initialize your ExVidPlayer instance only when you have the permissions otherwise it may lead to runtime error.

 #  ExVidPlayer(Simple)